JoshCheek/synseer/Readme.md

 * Each of the programs can be entered
 * Starts you over when you get it wrong
-* When you get it wrong, it tells you what the node was
+* When you get it wrong, it tells you what the answer was
 * Better gradient of games
 * Style the numbers at the top of the page
-* A large "Synseer" on the header of the main page
 * Escape is broken (doesn't clear input)